1. Overview

 Core Identification Data: Input the MPAN, MPRN, Customer Address, and Main Address.
 Double-check these entries carefully; they serve as unique network identifiers and lock permanently once submitted.

-Add Equipment and Site Specs: Use the form configuration controls (Add / Remove / Duplicate / Enter Manually) to accurately declare the specific technologies being installed.
+Add Equipment and Site Specs: Use the form configuration controls (Add, Remove, Duplicate, or Enter Manually) to accurately declare the specific technologies being installed.
+If a device is not on the default list, click Enter Device Manually to fill in the requested hardware information.

 Upload Cutout Images: Click the Cutout image edit pencil to upload and crop necessary photographs of the property’s physical fuse cutout.
 Ensure these photos are clear and legible to prevent the system from flagging your application for manual engineering reviews.